 First, we often try to do evangelism in a vacuum.
 Without a group of people enjoying and discussing the opportunities they have had, and without a leader among them who is active in this area, most of us will not find the ongoing stimulus to keep it up.
 However, when you find this happening, there is a built-in excitement about evangelism.
 Being in such a group for a long time myself, I’m finding constant motivation to continue.
 As I hear the stories of normal people, some of them quite reserved, doing what they can to get the word out, I’m charged up and reassured that God can use even me.
 That’s the first help I want you to consider.

 For some of you, this might mean establishing a weekly small group meeting just to communicate to each other about what is going on in your evangelism.
-It might be as simple as coming together 30-40 minutes prior to a regular meeting of the church, or meeting with a team of motivated people for breakfast.
+It might be as simple as coming together 30-40 minutes prior to a regular meeting of the church, or meeting with a team of motivated people for breakfast, or setting up a short online reporting time.
 This meeting should be about your encounters (even the little ones), your concerns, your creative ideas for reaching others, and specific prayer for those you have spoken to or will speak to.
 In our case, we take 30-40 minutes weekly in our main church meeting in an open session.
 Much of that time is spent talking about evangelistic encounters.
 We also take time at the end of the session to pray for each unconverted person who was mentioned.
 This provides a powerful motivation to do more.

 Second, we have the mistaken notion that evangelism is a choreographed set of ideas well laid out, perfectly transitioned, and flawlessly presented.
 Forget it.
 It’s not this way.
 Many of us have tried this with frustration.
 It is much better to think of evangelism the way the Bible does—”sowing the seed” in any way you can.
 Any of us can do that.
 Ever seen a weed grow in an otherwise barren parking lot?
 Somehow the seed got there and flourished.
 The simple word in the right place, or the tract well placed might be the means God uses.
 Well-oiled presentations frustrate because there is no room for serious questions and discussion on the one hand, and it rules out the less verbal among us, on the other.
 Rejoice over even the smallest of advances!
 You are sowing the seed.